-In the event that a dose of vaccine is inadvertently given subcutaneously or intramuscularly, a new dose should be administered intradermally immediately.
+In the event that a dose of vaccine is inadvertently given SC or IM, a new dose should be administered intradermally immediately.

 Any reconstituted vaccine should be used as soon as possible.
-It must be stored in a refrigerator at +2°C to +8°C and used within 8 hours after reconstitution or discarded.
+It must be stored in the refrigerator at +2°C and +8°C and used within 8 hrs after reconstitution or discarded.

-The i.d. route must not be used in the following instances: individuals receiving long-term corticosteroid or other immunosuppressive therapy or chloroquine; immunocompromised individuals.
+The intradermal route must not be used in the following instances: Individuals receiving long-term corticosteroid or other immunosuppressive therapy or chloroquine; immunocompromised individuals.

 Besides, any adverse reactions not mentioned in the instruction should be reported timely.